Frequently Asked Questions (FAQs)

 - You have actively practiced law in the United States for three of the prior five years

 - You were admitted by bar examination in another US state or territory.
-NOTE: If you took the UBE within the five years prior to your application, you must have earned a minimum score of 273 to be eligible for admission in Arizona
+NOTE: If you took the UBE within the three years prior to your application, you must have earned a minimum score of 273 to be eligible for admission in Arizona

 - Active practice may occur wholly or partially in a non-reciprocal jurisdiction after admission in reciprocal jurisdiction